 6. However, some businesses may experience a shorter sales cycle.

 As buyers become more knowledgeable, empowered, and fueled by AI, certain businesses may experience a shorter sales cycle as they conduct research independently and move further down the pipeline before reaching out to a rep.

 7. Demos need to sell the problem, not the solution.

 Imagine selling a book.
 You could recite a few stats about its weight and dimensions, but you'd probably have more success selling the story inside — and how it can improve the reader's life.

 Now think of your sales demos.
 How much time are you dedicating to the bells and whistles of your product instead of the problems it can solve?

 Dan Tyre, Inbound Fellow at HubSpot, stresses this point by telling me, "Prospects are less interested in 'seeing how it works' and more interested in making sure you understand their needs, have a comprehensive idea of their requirements, and that the product will work."

 In other words, your product expertise only gets you so far.
-Instead, it's about your ability to uncover what your prospect truly cares about.
+Instead, it's more about your ability to uncover what your prospects truly care about.